Silletera Farms and Its History

 Abuela Sarito Silletera Farm

 It is located in the center of the village of Mazo, specializing in collecting objects with great historical value in our territory and ancestral customs.
-It has a typical cottage as an auditorium is anfitrion, Guillermo provides interactive workshops that bring visitors closer to the peasant knowledge, while you walk by a traditional and ornamental flower garden.
+It has a typical cottage that serves as an auditorium, where its host, Guillermo, provides interactive workshops

 Abula Sarito Silletera Farm - Photo by Corporación de Silleteros Santa Elena